sinapinto/ricehalla/README.md

   *to build production bundles run `npm run build:pro` instead*

-- Finally, run the development server (your db is assumed to be running)
+- Finally, start the development server (your db is assumed to be running)

   ```sh
   $ npm start